peridio/docs/src/docs/platform/reference/just-in-time-provisioning.md

 ---
-title: Just in Time Provisioning
+title: Just in time provisioning
 ---

-Configuring just in time provisioning for a [CA Certificate](ca-certificates) enables [devices](devices) to be automatically provisioned, "just in time", the moment of their first connection to the [Peridio Device API](/device-api).
+Configuring just in time provisioning for a [CA certificate](ca-certificates) enables [devices](devices) to be automatically provisioned, "just in time", the moment of their first connection to the [Peridio Device API](/device-api).
 This alleviates the burden of having to take any per device onboarding action.

-## Provisioning Flow
+## Provisioning flow

 1. An unprovisioned device connects to the Peridio Device API for the first time ever.
 2. Peridio validates that the device's certificate is signed by a configured and unexpired CA Certificate.